-Modifiers | dmodprt - A Discharge Modifier can be attached here in order to affect the Particles' parameter.
+Modifiers | dmodprt - Discharge Modifiers can be attached here in order to affect the Particl es parameter.

 Mask | prtmap, useprtmap - Allows you to vary the amount of particles over the surface or the volume of the emitters.
-If this is not used, the Source will emit an equal amount of particles over the entire surface or volume of the emitters.
+If this is not used, the Source will emit equal amount of particles over the entire surface or volume of the emitters.